ironhacks/terraform-key-generation/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-To provision this example, run the following from within this directory:
 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build